 And as a result, Christ could trust them with his glory.

 God moved powerfully in and through Paul and Barnabas.
 And what was the result?

 Rigid, pharisaical leaders stiffened up, got territorial and jealous, and viewed things from an earthbound perspective.
-These prideful unbelieving people stirred up trouble and tried to find fault with their supposed opponents.
+These prideful, unbelieving people stirred up trouble and tried to find fault with their supposed opponents.
 In fact, they wanted Paul and Barnabas dead.
-Ouch.
+Yikes.

-As Iconium, Paul and Barnabas went as usual into the Jewish synagogue.
+Read Acts 14:1-3.
+At Iconium, Paul and Barnabas went, as usual, into the Jewish synagogue.
 There they spoke so effectively that a great number of Jews and Gentiles believed.
 But the Jews who refused to believe stirred up the Gentiles and poisoned their minds against their brothers.
 So Paul and Barnabas spent considerable time there, speaking boldly for the Lord, who confirmed the message of His grace by enabling them to do miraculous signs and wonders.

-Jesus didn’t have a one-method way of doing things either!
+Jesus didn’t have a single method of doing things either!
 He healed people in a whole plethora of ways.
-He is not at all bound by the ‘way we’ve always done it.’
+He is not at all bound by the “way we’ve always done it.”

 And how will people respond?

 The sincere, earnest, Christ followers and seekers will be drawn to the fresh stream flowing from our lives, churches and businesses.
 They will be nourished, healed, saved and encouraged.
 Yes, Lord.

 And the rigid, unbending Pharisee?
 Well, they’ll hate everything about it.
 They’ll stiffen up, they’ll find fault, they’ll become territorial and they’ll turn into the sin police and watch for the slightest deviation from what they know to be right and true.